 What does science say?

-Up to eight years, children have a great facility to learn languages since they are able to assimilate them intuitively almost effortlessly.
-From the eight, there is a change of stage in the psycho-evolutionary development and this way of learning is lost.
-From that moment on, it begins to look more like the way we adults have to internalize new knowledge, that is, with effort and perseverance.
+Children up to the age of eight have a great ease in learning languages because they are able to assimilate them intuitively almost effortlessly.
+From the age of eight, a stage change in psycho-evolutionary development occurs and this way of learning is lost.
+From this point on, learning begins to resemble more that of adults who must internalize new knowledge, that is, with effort and perseverance.

-Therefore, starting with the teaching of languages such as French in early childhood is an excellent option for the neuronal development of our children.
-Numerous studies show that learning two languages or more during childhood and adolescence greatly improves cognitive skills.
-This is because the brain is becoming more agile changing from one task to another, acquires a higher level of concentration in situations of high activity and enhances its memory.
+Therefore, starting with the teaching of languages such as French in early childhood is a great option for the neural development of our children.
+Numerous studies show that learning two or more languages during childhood and adolescence significantly improves cognitive abilities.
+In fact, the brain becomes more and more agile as it moves from one task to another, acquires a higher level of concentration in high activity situations and improves its memory.
 In short, a multilingual environment contributes to the development of intelligence.